 Coping with Alcohol Withdrawal Symptoms

 When a heavy drinker—whether a binge drinker or alcoholic—suddenly stops or severely reduces the amount of alcohol they consume, a wide variety of withdrawal symptoms can occur.
-On the mild side of the spectrum, those with an alcohol problem can expect anxiety or nervousness, depression, irritability, jumpiness or shakiness, mood swings, unclear thinking, and disturbed sleep.
+On the mild side of the spectrum, those with an alcohol problem can expect anxiety or nervousness,

 The idea of enduring the rigors of alcohol withdrawal is intimidating.
 But as therapists note, there hope: Indeed, millions of people around the world have successfully completed treatment, and learned to live a life without alcohol.